senalbulumulle/dotfiles/README.md

 ### How does it work

-putting the senal wallpapers as the default wallpaper pack of macOS is complicated as it seems for obvious reasons...
+putting the senal wallpapers as the default wallpaper pack of macOS is complicated as it seems for obvious reasons..., however, the best way to use the wallpapers is to use it in the path, which will come with automation scripts to do that for
+you:

+`/Library/Desktop Pictures/`

+`/System/Library/Desktop Pictures`

+> This particular path is considered SIP-protected

 ## senal command is coming soon